 Over the years, I’ve read horror stories of authors being bombarded with horrific reviews that contained terribly offensive (racist, homophobic, ableist, etc.) content, and when they begged Goodreads to remove it, they were declined.
-On the other hand, Goodreads will remove 1-star ratings that make no sense for other books.
+On the other hand, Goodreads will remove 1-star ratings that aren’t hurting anyone, just because a favored author complains.
 It just doesn’t add up.
 However, The StoryGraph listen to their users.
 They constantly request feedback and encourage user input to make their website and app more accessible, inclusive, and safe (along with just generally making it run better and other things websites and apps should do on a regular basis).

 You’re supporting a small start-up rather than another Amazon-owned business.